vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

     return -1;
 }

-{% endhightlight %}
+{% endhighlight %}

-My outputs are
+My outputs are then

 {% highlight c %}